waste in advertising BNBranding's Brand Insight Blog

 But don’t be surprised if they question your most fundamental assumptions.
 That’s what they do.

 Don’t expect your agency team to grasp all the nuances of your business.
-Even though agencies often claim to immerse themselves in your business, all they really care about are creative forms of communication.
+Even though agencies often claim to immerse themselves in your business, most are completely focused on creative forms of communication.

 If you want someone who understands balance sheets and stock option restructuring, hire a consulting firm.

 And frankly many digital advertising specialists don’t even care about creativity.
 They just want to put something “out there.”
-Anything to fill an insertion order.
+Anything to fill an insertion order and flood the TicToc airwaves with more ads that they can make commissions on.

 It’s unfortunate that so many ads are nothing but garbage.
-But if you have your act together from a strategic branding standpoint, and stick to the process, a good agency can be a tremendous asset.
+But if you have your act together from a strategic branding standpoint, and stick to the process of providing a clearly defined brief, you’ll see tremendous success.

-It’s a two-pronged approach: First, collaborate to answer the question “What are we going to say.”
+It’s a two-pronged approach: First, collaborate to answer the question “What are we going to say?”
 That’s the strategy piece.
-The let the pros decide “how are we going to say it.”
+Then let the advertising pros decide “how are we going to say it.”
 That’s the execution piece.

 It’s a classic win-win arrangement: They can win awards, and you can win business.